SAR Dogs at Work

 When a SAR dog retires, he usually lives out his retirement with his handler.
 If the handler can't take care of him any longer, there are organizations that will find new adoptive homes for retired search dogs.
 In either case, the dog enjoys a life of fun, games and leisure, a much-deserved reward for a career of fun, games and public service.

-For more information on search and rescue, including information that can help you and your dog get started in this line of work, check out the links on the next page.
+For more information on search and rescue, including information that can help you and your dog get started in this line of work, check out the links below.

 Originally Published: Dec 16, 2005